 Just like individuals, divorce cases are all unique--no two are the same.
 To provide the most affordable and flexible professional services, we have devised three levels of professional services.

-This is likely the most expensive way to go.
-Traditional attorney representation in family law is where you, the client, pays a (typically) significant retainer fee and hands the planning and strategy almost entirely over to the lawyer.
-A lawyer representing a client in this capacity will enter his or her appearance in the filed case and all communication is handled through counsel.
+Traditional attorney representation in family law is where the client pays a large retainer fee deposit to the attorney and hands the planning and strategy almost of the case entirely over to the attorney.
+The attorney representing a client in this capacity will enter his or her appearance in the filed case and all communication is handled through counsel.
 Traditional attorney representation rates in Weber County average around $200-350/hour.
 This may be the best option if --

 you wish to eliminate as much as possible the burden and stress of planning and handling a divorce;